-Trump Faces Censure After Breaking Up Protest for Photo Op
+McConnell Scuttles Rebuke of Trump for Breaking Up Protest

 The impassioned lawmaker beat his chest with his fist as he spoke at the Capitol Hill press conference.

-“If Donald Trump wants to gas someone, next time, start right here,” Booke said.
+“If Donald Trump wants to gas someone, next time, start right here,” Booker said.
 “If he wants to shoot someone with rubber bullets, start right here.
 If he wants to trample people with horses, come to this body.”

+From the Senate floor, McConnell called accused Democrats of concocting a political stunt because of their eagerness to criticize Trump.

+The Kentucky Republican called Floyd’s killing “egregious” and did not dispute that the protests are justifiable, but he said the Democrats’ resolution would not ease tensions or stop the violence.